Frequently Asked Questions

 What is the approximate cost to complete the program?

 Please refer to Student Fees for a list of approximate fees incurred during completion of the SLPA program.

 Do out-of-district students pay out-of-district rates?

-Out-of-district SLPA students typically do no pay out-of-district rates for SLPA coursework.
+Out-of-district SLPA students typically do pay out-of-district rates for SLPA coursework.
 If the student's in-district community college does not offer an SLPA program, the student's local community college will typically allow a "chargeback."
 COD is the only SLPA program in the state.
 A chargeback basically refunds the difference between COD's in-district and out-of-district tuition rates.
 Students must contact their local community college regarding the policies and procedures for chargebacks.
 Please be aware that out-of-district rates will most likely apply for non-SLPA coursework.